jitnavgire/Diabetes-Detection-Using-Machine-Learning-/README.md

 # Diabetes-Detection-Using-Machine-Learning-
-Diabetese detection using KNN and Naive Bayes models of machine learning.Increasing Accuracy from 80% to 100%.
+Diabetese detection using KNN and Naive Bayes models of machine learning.GettingAccuracy from 80% to 100%.